Protect Your Kids

-Those are great ideas, but they don’t work too well, since 9 out of 10 people who sexually abuse children never see a day behind bars or make their way onto the sex offender registry you review when doing background checks.
-They are protected by statutes of limitations.
-Your children are not.
+Those are great ideas, but they don’t work too well since 9 out of 10 people who sexually abuse children never see a day behind bars or make their way onto the sex offender registry you review when doing background checks.
+Statutes of limitations protect them.
+They don’t protect your children.

 Here Are Some Things You Can Do To Protect Your Kids

 Know the Facts: One out of five children can expect to be sexually abused before they reach adulthood.
 And most of them had family who believed it would never happen to them.
 Research shows that the demographics of sex offenders perfectly mirror the demographics of America.
 That means sex offenders are in every neighborhood, no matter how “good”, “traditional”, or “close”.

 Sex offenders want to work with kids.
 They are often very “nice”, and are easy for kids, and parents, to trust.
 They usually form a significant relationship with their victims and their victims’ families.
 Parents must remember there is no title or label someone can have that means they won’t sexually abuse a child.